Also known as: “weed,” “pot,” “bud,” “grass,” “herb,” “Mary Jane,” “MJ,” “reefer,” “skunk,” “boom,” “gangster,” “kif,” “chronic,” and “ganja”

 Marijuana is a mixture of the dried and shredded leaves, stems, seeds, and flowers of Cannabis sativa—the hemp plant.
 The mixture can be green, brown, or gray.
 Stronger forms of the drug include sinsemilla (sin-seh-me-yah), hashish (“hash” for short), and hash oil.

-Of the approximately 400 chemicals in marijuana, delta-9-tetrahydrocannabinol, known as THC, is responsible for many of the drug’s psychotropic (mind-altering) effects.
+Of the more than 500 chemicals in marijuana, delta-9-tetrahydrocannabinol, known as THC, is responsible for many of the drug’s psychotropic (mind-altering) effects.
 It’s this chemical that changes how the brain works, distorting how the mind perceives the world.

 It is illegal to buy, sell, or carry marijuana under Federal law.
 The Federal Government considers marijuana a Schedule I substance—having no medicinal uses and high risk for abuse.
 However, across the United States, marijuana state laws for adult use are changing.
-As of 2014, 23 states and the District of Columbia have passed laws allowing the use of marijuana as a treatment for certain medical conditions.
+A growing number of states have passed laws allowing the use of marijuana as a treatment for certain medical conditions.

 In addition, four states and the District of Columbia have legalized marijuana for adult recreational use.
 Because of concerns over the possible harm to the developing teen brain and the risk of driving under the influence, marijuana use by people under age 21 is prohibited in all states.